A brief guide to choosing wines for your wedding

 In this case, you’ll want a good, rounded set of white and red wines, which are sure to fit with a wide range of different dishes, and which can hold their own through a starter and a main course, without overpowering any components.

 Probably the two ‘safest’ grape varietals would be a Sauvignon Blanc- crisp and fruity, with a decent acidity a mellow orchard flavours, and a red Grenache or Shiraz, spicy and savoury, without being too heavy on the palate.

 If you want more of a range of wines to be available to your guests, we would suggest you cover all your fussy guests bases by choosing a four wine combination of light and heavy whites and reds.
-A safe example is Pinot Gris and Pinot Noir and Shiraz for your heavy reds.
+A safe example is Pinot Gris and Pinot Noir and Chardonnay and Shiraz for your heavy reds.
 This is going to keep both your grandmother and your boosey happy.

 If you’re serving a fish course, nothing (in my opinion) quite beats a Viognier, which has a rich creaminess that is always an absolute joy to drink at dinner.